LEADING OFF: García youngest Yankees postseason starter

 The 21-year-old García made his major league debut Aug.
 30 and went 3-2 with a 4.98 ERA in six regular-season starts.
 He’ll surpass Hall of Famer Whitey Ford, who was nearly 22 when he started Game 4 of the 1950 World Series against the Phillies, as the youngest postseason starter for New York.

 Tyler Glasnow, 27, goes for the AL East champion Rays.
-The 6-foot-8 Glasnow (5-1, 4.08 ERA) had 91 strikeouts in 57 1/3 innings this season.
-He’s won six straight decisions and four consecutive starts, including six innings of two-run ball to win the first-round clincher against Toronto.
+The 6-foot-8 Glasnow (5-1, 4.08 ERA) had 91 strikeouts in 57 1/3 innings this season and has won six straight decisions and four consecutive starts, including six innings of two-run ball to win the first-round clincher against Toronto.

 LONG AND SHORT

 Carlos Correa and the Houston Astros look to grab a 2-0 lead in their best-of-five Division Series against AL West champion Oakland.
-Correa homered twice and drove in four runs to power the Astros to a 10-5 victory at Dodger Stadium in Game 1.
+Correa homered twice and drove in four runs to power the Astros to a 10-5 victory at Dodger Stadium in the opener Monday.
 The star shortstop is 6 for 11 (.545) with three home runs in three playoff games this year.

 Houston’s young bullpen also is a huge reason the defending American League champions are 3-0 in the postseason.
 The unit hasn’t allowed a run in 14 2/3 innings, holding opposing hitters to 3 for 43 (.070) at the plate.